microsoft/fluentui/packages/office-ui-fabric-react/src/components/Rating/docs/RatingDos.md

-- Do make it clear which product the rating pertains to by ensuring that the layout and grouping are clear when several products are on the page.
+- Make it clear which product the rating pertains to by ensuring that the layout and grouping are clear when several products are on the page.